Configure Opti ID for CMS 12

 5. Select Opti ID Enabled and click Save.

-Checking Opti ID Enabled prepares your DXP environment but does not impact existing authentication on the site.
+Checking Opti ID Enabled prepares your DXP environment, but does not impact existing authentication on the site.
 You cannot undo this, so ensure you are ready to move forward.
-It can take up to an hour before Opti ID is fully provisioned.
+It can take up to an hour before Opti ID finishes fully provisioning.

 Before testing, ensure you have assigned your user to at least one of the built-in system roles for CMS.
-Deploy the code changes to DXP to start testing or run the application by setting up Opti ID locally.
+Deploy the code changes to DXP to start testing or run the application by configuring Opti ID locally.

-Edit and admin user interface (UI) are accessible on /ui/cms/ after you have installed Opti ID.
+You can access the edit and admin user interface (UI) on /ui/cms/ after you have installed Opti ID.

 You can use Opti ID locally on any of the following URLs: